wasmerio/vscode-wasm/README.md

 ## Known Issues

-### I want to open .wasm files by left click on a file in the explorer!
+### I want to open .wasm files by left-click on a file in the explorer!

 I want too!
 It isn't possible due to vscode *feature*.